mredenti/ModernCMake/slides/episodes/targets.md

 - A target is declared by either `add_executable()` or `add_library()` commands where

   - \underline{Executable Targets}: Represent a binary that can be run.

-- \underline{Library Targets}: Represent shared, static libraries or object files.
+  - \underline{Library Targets}: Represent shared, static libraries object files or external libraries.

 ## TARGETS HAVE PROPERTIES